|DESCRIPTION OF CLASSES AT

 It is our mission to nurture the arts in our community through the

 and training.
-They are invited to attend master classes and
+They are encouraged to attend master classes and

 development, college programs, auditions, competitions and